icholy/tables/README.md

 ## Printing

 After exporting the part from OnShape as an STL file, I printed it on my P1P using basic PLA with the default profile.
-Make sure to print the numbers face-down to get a clean and consistent finish on the top surface.
+If you have a smooth build plate, make sure to print the numbers face-down to get a clean and consistent finish on the top surface.

 ![](images/bambustudio.png)